 In a double-action revolver, the stroke of the trigger pull generates two actions: (1) the hammer is pulled back to the cocked position while the cylinder is being rotated to the next round, and then (2) the hammer is released to strike the firing pin.
 This allows for uncocked carry while also allowing draw-and-fire using only the trigger.
 A longer and harder trigger stroke is the trade-off, but this drawback can also be viewed as a safety feature, as the gun is safer against accidental discharges if dropped.

-Most double-action revolvers may be fired in two ways.
-The first way is single-action, that is, exactly the same as a single-action revolver; the hammer is cocked with the thumb, which aligns the cylinder, and when the trigger is pulled, the hammer is tripped and the round fired.
+Most double-action revolvers fire in two ways.
+The first way is single-action, that is, the same as a single-action revolver; When you cock the hammer with the thumb it aligns the cylinder.
+When you pull the trigger, it trips the hammer and the round fired.
 The second way is double-action, that is, from a hammer-down position, which means you do not have to manually cock the hammer into position.
 In this case, the trigger when pulled, first cocks the hammer and revolves the cylinder, and then trips the hammer at the rear of the trigger stroke, firing the round in the chamber.

-Certain revolvers, called double-action-only (DAO), lack the latch that enables the hammer to be locked to the rear, and thus can only be fired in the double action mode, using the trigger to perform this action.
+Certain revolvers, called double-action-only (DAO), lack the latch that enables the locking of the hammer to the rear, and thus can only be fired in the double action mode, using the trigger to perform this action.
 With no way to lock the hammer back, DAO designs tend to have bobbed or spurless hammers, and may even have the hammer completely covered by the revolver’s frame (i.e., shrouded or hooded, shown above).
-These are generally intended for concealed carrying, where a hammer spur could snag when the revolver is drawn from clothing or from a concealed carry purse, so makes a good choice for concealed and carry use.
+These are generally intended for concealed carrying, where a hammer spur could snag when the revolver is drawn from clothing or a concealed carry purse, so makes a good choice for concealed and carry use.

-For self defense, a Double-Action or Double-Action-Only are recommended as a single action revolver requires cocking for each round to be fired which takes precious time and it is harder to shoot multiple rounds quickly.
+For self-defense, a Double-Action or Double-Action-Only revolver is recommended as a single action revolver requires cocking for each round fired which takes precious time and it is harder to shoot multiple rounds quickly.

 Let’s list and discuss the advantages and disadvantages of revolvers.

-A semi-automatic pistol is a handgun where the magazine that holds the ammunition, slides into the grip of the gun.
-A semi-automatic pistol uses some of the energy created from firing of the gun to eject the spent cartridge and load a fresh one.
+A semi-automatic pistol is a handgun where there is a removable magazine that holds the ammunition, that slides into the grip of the gun.
+A semi-automatic pistol uses some of the energy created from the firing of the gun to eject the spent cartridge and load a fresh one.
 Semi-automatic pistols have the benefit of magazines that can hold a larger number of rounds.
-They also typically have an easier trigger pull, have the ability to shoot multiple rounds very quickly and are slimmer and more compact in shape.
-Semi-automatic pistols; however, are not as mechanically simple as revolvers and require very good cleaning to insure proper function.
-Their semi-automatic action is dependent on the first round firing successfully so the next round is cycled into the chamber properly.
+They also typically have an easier trigger pull, can shoot multiple rounds very quickly and are slimmer and more compact in shape.
+Semi-automatic pistols; however, are not as mechanically simple as revolvers and require very good cleaning to ensure proper function.
+Their semi-automatic action is dependent on the first round firing successfully, so the next round is cycled into the chamber properly.
 The reliability of modern pistols is exceptionally high though and makes this less of an issue.
 The best defensive semi-automatic calibers are: .380, 9mm, .40 S&W, .45 ACP.
 All of these calibers are available in small sized (compact) pistols suitable for concealed carry.

-Special note: In general, a pistol with a long trigger pull that requires a very deliberate and strong pull of the trigger in order to fire is recommended.
-Under stress when the adrenaline is flowing you want to be sure you really want to pull the trigger and not do so accidentally.
+Special note: In general, a pistol with a long trigger pull that requires a very deliberate and strong pull of the trigger finger to fire is recommended.
+Under stress when the adrenaline is flowing, you want to be sure you intentionally want to pull the trigger and not do so accidentally.

 Subscribe to our YouTube channel for more videos